 Anyone can harass anyone, but the perpetrator is most frequently a man and his target is most often “other- identified.”
 For instance, virtually every woman is subjected to street harassment, often beginning as soon as they are old enough to be in public alone.
 This can result in public places being completely unwelcoming.

 Someone unlike the perceiver; different in appearance, custom, or belief

 While most street harassers are not dangerous, you are the best judge of your own security and comfort.
-Keep in mind that alcohol and other drugs can impair judgment, and a harasser who is under the influence may be less inhibited and more likely to escalate – such a situation may mean taking extra steps to ensure your safety.
-Assess the situation to the best of your ability and undertake only the measures you feel capable of reasonably taking.
+Keep in mind that alcohol and other drugs can impair judgment, and anyone who is under the influence may be less inhibited and more likely to escalate – such a situation may mean taking extra steps to ensure your own safety as well as the safety of others.
+Assess the situation to the best of your ability and undertake only the measures you feel reasonably capable of taking.

 If you choose to confront it

 If you’re not the boundary holder, check in.
 Get consent and follow the lead of the boundary holder – don’t just rush in and try to rescue.
 When confronting anybody it is best to adopt an assertive posture, maintain eye-contact, and speak in a firm, steady tone.
 Don’t use personal attacks, insults, threats, or obscenities.
 Instead, call attention to the behaviour and it’s unacceptability: “______ is harassment.
 Stop it.”
 Because of the dynamics of street harassment, men who step in may make a bigger difference, as the harasser is more likely to seek another man’s approval than that of his target.

 Use your technology